PeakIndicators/Getting-Started-On-Azure-ML/Documents/Train_Deploy_Model_AzureML_VSCode_Extension_GitHub.md

 Get the code for this tutorial by downloading and unzipping the [VS Code Tools for AI repository](https://github.com/microsoft/vscode-tools-for-ai/archive/master.zip) anywhere on your computer.

+The guidelines of this tutorial are based on the following assumption:

+* Even thought resources can be reused, for the examples below, we will be creating a new Azure Machine Learning Studio and all its resources in a new Resource Group

 ## Create a workspace
 The first thing you have to do to build an application in Azure Machine Learning is to create a workspace.
 A workspace is basically an instance of an Azure Machine Learning Studio, it contains the resources to train models as well as the trained models themselves.
 For more information, see [What is Azure ML Studio](../Documents/what-is-azure-ml-studio.md).